Masaru Emoto and the Messages of Water

 Japanese entrepreneur and researcher, Masaru Emoto

-In June, 1999, a Japanese entrepreneur named Masaru Emoto self-published a curious collection of photographs.
+In June 1999, a Japanese entrepreneur named Masaru Emoto self-published a curious collection of photographs.
 They were images he had taken of water crystals under certain specific conditions.
-Describing his methodology in his 2005 publication The Hidden Messages in Water (Atria), Emoto states that after some trials with examining ice from a kitchen refrigerator under a microscope, he eventually built a walk-in refrigeration unit maintained at below freezing temperatures in which his researchers examined and photographed ice crystals in Petri dishes.
+In his 2005 publication The Hidden Messages in Water (Atria), Emoto describes his methodology: after some trials examining ice from a kitchen refrigerator under a microscope, he eventually built a walk-in refrigeration unit maintained at below-freezing temperatures, in which his researchers examined and photographed ice crystals in Petri dishes.
 He cites that:

 I put fifty different types of water in fifty different Petri dishes….
 I then freeze the dishes at -20° C (-4° F) for three hours in a freezer.
 The result is that surface tension forms drops of ice in the Petri dishes about one millimeter across.
 The crystal appears when you shine a light on the crown of the drop of ice.